jmerle/freedom-from-uncertainty/README.md

 ## Relevant sources
 The source code can be found in [src/main/kotlin/com/jaspervanmerle/freedomfromuncertainty](./src/main/kotlin/com/jaspervanmerle/freedomfromuncertainty).
 The price of a record is predicted in the [`Strategy`](./src/main/kotlin/com/jaspervanmerle/freedomfromuncertainty/strategy/Strategy.kt) class.

+The solution can be ran by running `./gradlew run PATH_TO_INPUT PATH_TO_OUTPUT`, where `PATH_TO_INPUT` and `PATH_TO_OUTPUT` are to be replaced with the path to the input csv and the path to the output csv where the result should be written to.
+Java 8 is required for this to work.